Dale Earnhardt Defense

 The Ghostly Claim: “Dale Earnhardt Told Me to Do It”

-During his court appearance before Judge Ann Zimmerman, Asseff stunned the courtroom by claiming that Dale Earnhardt’s ghost told him to drive the wrong way on the freeway.
-His alleged purpose?
-To get the mayor’s attention and bring NASCAR back to Las Vegas.
+During a court appearance before Judge Ann Zimmerman, Asseff shocked the courtroom.
+He claimed that Dale Earnhardt’s ghost told him to drive the wrong way on the freeway.
+He said he wanted to get the mayor’s attention and bring NASCAR back to Las Vegas.
+This statement raised serious concerns about his mental condition.
+It also made the case more complex.
+The court will decide whether this claim has any legal value.
+However, drug evidence may weaken his argument.

 Drug Influence: Heroin and Methamphetamine in His System